Dettorer/prog-animations/README.md

 After installing manim, you can run `manim [options] ocaml.py` to render the animations.
 For example, `manim -p ocaml.py` will render and play your choosen animation, `manim ocaml.py` will only render it.

+## Current animations

+- `manim ocaml.py SquareOfPred`: visualize a simple function call evaluation with emphasis on the "context" of the evaluation (current name-value associations).
+- `manim ocaml.py Fact`: visualize a call to a recursive factorial implementation to illustrate how different calls have different contexts that may be reused when going back up the call stack.